ibm-cloud-docs/transit-gateway/adding-gateway.md

 For more information, see [Integrating with Virtual Private Endpoint for VPC](/docs/transit-gateway?topic=transit-gateway-vpe-for-ibm-cloud-transit-gateway).
 {: note}

-To add a connection on the transit gateway using the CLI, enter the following command:
+To add a connection on the transit gateway from the CLI, enter the following command:

 ```sh
 ibmcloud tg connection-create|cc GATEWAY_ID --name NAME --network-type [vpc | directlink | classic] --network-id NETWORK_ID --network-account-id NETWORK-ACCOUNT-ID [--output json] [-h, --help]